Conversational AI increases political knowledge as effectively as self-directed internet search: Results

-For trust, we found that distrust statements on average produced higher agreement than trust statements ($\beta_{DISTRUST} = .36$, 95\%-HPDI [.33; .39]).
-There was no difference in change of trust ratings from before to after researching for researched vs not researched topics ($\beta_{POSTxDISTRUSTxRESEARCHED} = -.08$, 95\%-HPDI [--.17; .009]).
-Importantly, we found that the patterns of trust and trust change were highly similar for participants who researched using conversational AI or internet search engines ($\beta_{POSTxDISTRUSTxRESEARCHEDxCONVAI} = .026$, 95\%-HPDI [--.08; .14], Fig \ref{fig:trust-private-beliefs-plot}A).
-For private political beliefs, progressive statements on average produced higher agreement ratings than conservative statements ($\beta_{PROGRESSIVE} = .66$, 95\%-HPDI [.63; .70]).
-Additionally, researching topics increased agreement with progressive views and decreased agreement with conservative views ($\beta_{POSTxPROGRESSIVExRESEARCHED} = .23$, 95\%-HPDI [.13; .33]).
-Importantly, we found that the effect of researching topics on private political beliefs was highly similar for participants who researched using conversational AI or internet search engines ($\beta_{POSTxPROGRESSIVExRESEARCHEDxCONVAI} = .02$, 95\%-HPDI [--.12; .16], , Fig. \ref{fig:trust-private-beliefs-plot}B).
-Within a Binomial GLM, there was no difference in extremism change for progressive or conservative statements ($\beta_{PROGRESSIVE} = -.041$, 95\%-HPDI [--.09; .01]).
-Additionally, there was no evidence that researching topics changed extremist views differentially for progressive or conservative information ($\beta_{PROGRESSIVExRESEARCHED} = -.07$, 95\%-HPDI [--.16; .03]).
-Again, we found that the effect of researching topics was nearly identical for participants who researched using conversational AI or internet search engines ($\beta_{PROGRESSIVExRESEARCHEDxCONVAI} = .004$, 95\%-HPDI [--.13; .13], , Fig. \ref{fig:trust-private-beliefs-plot}B, bottom).
+Extremity change was defined as sign flips in private political beliefs from before to after researching/not researching an issue -- with reference to the center point of the Likert scale (4, values below this value being negative, and values above being positive).
+Within a Binomial GLM, there was no difference in extremity change for progressive or conservative statements ($\beta_{PROGRESSIVE} = .007$, 95\%-HPDI [--.07; .08]).
+Additionally, there was no reliable evidence that researching topics changed extremity of views differentially for progressive or conservative information ($\beta_{PROGRESSIVExRESEARCHED} = -.16$, 95\%-HPDI [--.28; --.03]; non-zero, but overlapping with ROPE).
+Again, we found that the effect of researching topics was nearly identical for participants who researched using conversational AI or Google search ($\beta_{PROGRESSIVExRESEARCHEDxCONVAI} = .07$, 95\%-HPDI [--.14; .27], Fig. \ref{fig:trust-private-beliefs-plot}B, bottom).

+The above results were obtained using LLMs with standard prompts.
+However, models could be prompted to behave in ways that bias the user towards one view or another (persuasion), or to behave ``sycophantically'', refusing to contradict the user and reinforcing their existing beliefs.
+Next, thus, we asked whether AI systems prompted in this way might influence political informedness, belief, or trust to a greater extent than search engines.